ellenjess/ellenjess/README.md

-### Hi there! 👋 I'm Ellen Jessica.
+### Hey!

+My name is Ellen J., but I like to be called Logan.

-I'm a **Computer Science student** and I'm passionate about turning ideas into code.
+I'm a **Computer Science student** and Data Center Operator.
 I enjoy study with web development, cybersecurity and databases.

 ---